DevSkillsHQ/transaction-management-frontend-level-1/README.md

 In this interview assignment, you'll build a frontend that integrates with the following [Account Management API]().

-## UI Mockup
+## UI

+### Mockup
 ![Mockup](mockup.png)

-## UI instructions

 The UI should consist of a single screen.
-Feel free to adjust the look as long as the criteria above are fulfilled.
+The mockup above is to give you the idea of how it can look.
+Feel free to adjust the UI as long as the criteria below are covered.

-On the left, there should be a table of previously submited transactions.
+On the left, there should be a list with previously submited transactions.
-Newly submitted transactions should be added at the top of the table.
+Newly submitted transactions should be appended at the top of the list.

-On the right, there should be a form accepting the account number and the amount.
+On the right, there should be a form for submitting a new balance change.

 ## Predefined test suite ⚙️